 Complete/Maintaining

 A major renovation project for Mood-Bridwell Hall is underway.
-When complete, the renovated facility will include five classrooms, 54 offices, a coffee shop, and many other amenities.
-Renovations to Mood-Bridwell Hall are scheduled to be completed in Spring 2025.
-Philanthropic contributions and pledges received to support the renovation exceed $11 million.
+When complete, the renovated facility will include five classrooms, 54 offices, a coffee shop (providing additional revenue), and many other amenities.
+Renovations to Mood-Bridwell Hall are scheduled to be completed in Summer 2025.

 Tactical Plan in Action: Mood-Bridwell Renovation